 Yes.
-We have a safe and securely fenced outside areas attached to each indoor area.
+We have fenced outside areas attached to each indoor area.
 Your dog is free to go in and out at will.
 We have pet grass in all play yards, bone shaped pools, and playground equipment for their entertainment.
 We do not accept any pets who have a previous history of jumping fences.

 Drop off hours are from 6:00 AM-6: 00 PM, 7 days a week, for both “Full Day” and “Half Day” visits and boarding.
-If your dog is not picked up by 6:00 PM you will incur a late fee.
+If your dog is not picked up by 6:00 PM you will incur a late fee of $15.
 After 6:30 we will feed, water, and put your pup in a kennel for the night at boarding rates.

 No. Although we do invite you to check out our live webcam at the front desk to see the dogs in action at any time of the day.
 Dogs often exhibit behaviors in the company of their owners that they may not exhibit on their own or in a group of other dogs.
 By leaving your dog in our care at the reception desk, it will start a pattern of consistency and that is the key to making drop-offs and pick-ups run quickly and smoothly after just a few visits.
 Getting dogs in and out of the play area is the trickiest part of our job and would become difficult to do safely with people who are perceived as “strangers” near the gates.
-Any “new” person entering the playroom would be swarmed by the dogs and potentially scratched, nibbled on, or knocked down.
-Although we are always interested in enrolling new clients, the safety and security of the dogs in our care is always our main priority.
+The safety and security of the dogs in our care is always our main priority.
 For your safety and that of the dogs, we do not allow visitors past the reception area while daycare is in session.